 Massive trust and loyalty will be created amongst employees after you have begun implementing this new performance improvement process.
 That is to say, employees that are given proper help and time to learn will be grateful.
 For instance, employees can get stressed if they fear the disciplinary process but if they know that if they make mistakes help will be provided through the new performance improvement process they will have less stress.
 Certainly, you can agree that helping employees to succeed is better than causing stress when it comes to building loyalty to your organization.

-The foundation for this new performance improvement process is the performance evaluations.
+The foundation for this new performance improvement process is performance evaluations.
 Therefore, managers and employees should not dread performance evaluations but see them as great tools that will help.
 In short, a good performance evaluation should be simple, monthly, and tracked.

 Traditional performance evaluations are long and can take weeks for supervisors and managers to complete.
 Therefore, your new performance evaluation needs to be simple and short.
 First, make it three to five questions long and your questions should be the top employee qualities you want to track.
-Second, make the questions answers a rating from 0-3.
+Second, make the questions answer a rating from 0-3.